Overview of the Criminal Case Process in California Courts

 After a detective has finished their investigation – the case will be sent to a prosecuting agency for filing consideration.
 In their report, the detective will state the factual basis for criminal charges.

-A Deputy District Attorney (felony cases) or City Attorney (misdemeanor cases) will make the decision whether the case should proceed for formal filing of charges.
+A Deputy District Attorney (felony cases) or City Attorney (misdemeanor cases) will decide whether the case should proceed to formal filing of charges.
 In most cases, this decision is made prior to the first court date, but there are situations where more time is needed.

 Criminal Court Arraignment